areaDetector/areaDetector/INSTALL_GUIDE.md

 You can copy all of the EXAMPLE_* files to the files actually used with the copyFromExample script in the areaDetector/configure directory.
-If you do this then be sure to edit the CONFIG_SITE.local.$(EPICS_HOST_ARCH) and for your EPICS_HOST_ARCH as well.
+If you do this then be sure to edit the CONFIG_SITE.local.$(EPICS_HOST_ARCH) for your EPICS_HOST_ARCH as well.
 For example CONFIG_SITE.local.linux-x86_64 defines WITH_BOOST=YES and this may need to be changed if you do not have the boost-devel package installed.
 You can see your local modifications with the diffFromExample script.

 ### Edit RELEASE_SUPPORT.local
 The definition for SUPPORT normally points to the directory where the areaDetector, asyn, and the synApps modules (autosave, busy, calc, etc.) are located.

 If using the EPICS Debian package:
 - SUPPORT should be defined to be the root location of any modules which should **not** come from the Debian package.
   Do not define SUPPORT to be the location of the Debian packages.
 - In the SUPPORT tree for those modules not from the Debian distribution (e.g. asyn) their configure/RELEASE files should also not define anything except EPICS_BASE to point to the location of the Debian package.
-For example if building asyn from source in the SUPPORT tree then comment out the lines for IPAC and SNCSEQ if using the versions of those from the Debian package.
+For example if building asyn from source in the SUPPORT tree and IPAC and SNCSEQ from the Debian package then comment out the lines for IPAC and SNCSEQ in asyn/configure/RELEASE.

 ### Optionally create RELEASE_SUPPORT.local.$(EPICS_HOST_ARCH)
 Some installations chose to build for multiple target architectures using